 View and download:

 Download requiring approval: users in this group can request approval to download assets in this folder.
-If approval is granted, by an admin user or approver user, they can then download the assets.
+If approval is granted, by an admin user or approver, they can then download the assets.

-Download: users in this group can download assets in this folder without requesting permission.
+Download: users in this group can download assets in this folder without requesting approval.
 Selecting this option will automatically select the 'Download copies of original files' option from the Advanced Permissions section.
-You can uncheck that option if you don't want your users to be able to download the original asset files.
+You can uncheck that option if you don't want your users to be able to download copies of the original files.

 Advanced download: if this is checked then users in this group will see the ‘Advanced Download' tab.
 This includes the ability to download a copy of the original file, re-size or crop before download.
 Uncheck this if you want to hide this tab from users in this group, for example if you want them to be able to download only predefined sizes from the ‘Quick Download' tab.